Aleenapatani03/Data-Analysis-Dashboard/README.md

 - How do transportation modes (Air, Road, Rail, Sea) impact cost and efficiency?
 - What is the pass rate of supplier inspections, and how many inspections are pending?
 - How many products are sold per customer demographic and route?
-- What is the order fulfillment rate, and how accurately are customer orders processed?

 Dashboard Interaction <a href="https://github.com/Aleenapatani03/Data-Analysis-Dashboard/blob/main/supplier%20data.pbix">View Dashboard</a>